nikitaapraj/property-manager/docs/index.md

 ## Overview

-This API consists of two resources: `properties` and `users`.
+This API is currently available as a local API.
+It consists of two resources: `properties` and `users`.

 The `properties` resource includes information such as property type, location, area, rental income, and occupancy.

 The `users` resource includes owners and managers managing the property.
 Depending on their type, they have full or read-only access to the properties.
 Users with full access can create, read, update, and delete a property.
 Users with read-only access can view their properties but they can't add, delete, or update them.

 ## Use cases